joepetrowski/opengov-cli/README.md

       --bridge-hub <BRIDGE_HUB>        Optional.
 The runtime version of Bridge Hub to which to upgrade.
 If not provided, it will use the Relay Chain's version
       --collectives <COLLECTIVES>      Optional.
 The runtime version of Collectives to which to upgrade.
 If not provided, it will use the Relay Chain's version
       --filename <FILENAME>            Name of the file to which to write the output.
 If not provided, a default will be constructed
-  -h, --help                           Print help
+      --additional <ADDITIONAL>        Some additional call that you want executed on the Relay Chain along with the upgrade -h, --help                           Print help
 ```